RagePly/aoc21/README.md

 that control's wether the solution is compiled or not.
 The feature can be enabled by either editing the `default = [day#]` to the desired day in the `Cargo.toml` file or specifying the features when building the application: `cargo build --feature day#`.
 The `all` feature compiles all days.

+In order to run test, *nightly* is required.

 ## Benchmark
 Result of running `cargo run --release --features complete --features benchmark`
 ```